 Comfort Dental Centre Buderim, Your Trusted Sunshine Coast Dentists

-Comfort Dental Centre Buderim provides expert care for healthy, beautiful smiles, for Valentine’s Day and everyday.
+Comfort Dental Centre Buderim provides expert care for healthy, beautiful smiles, for Valentine’s Day and every day.

 We serve patients from Buderim and surrounding areas with top-notch dentistry.
 Our dental practice in Buderim provides the highest quality of dental care, in a relaxed and enjoyable atmosphere, with a commitment to excellent customer service.

-Lifetime teeth whitening – $259 (trays and medicament) and top-up whitening syringe FREE if you visit for check-up and clean every 6 to 7 months.
+Lifetime teeth whitening – $259 (trays and medicament) and top-up whitening syringe FREE if you visit for a check-up and clean every 6 to 7 months.